nutanixdev/code-samples/python/v4api_sdk/README.md

-# Nutanix v4 SDK Sample Script
+# Nutanix v4 SDK Sample Scripts

 Code sample to demonstrate use of the new Nutanix v4 APIs via Python SDK.

+## Requirements

+- Python 3.6, 3.7 or 3.8 are officially supported
+- Nutanix Prism Central 2023.3 or later
+- Nutanix AOS 6.7 or later

 ## Usage